11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 Elite bodybuilders have performed outer quad exercises when bodybuilding training; incorporating techniques such as foot placement and varying the stance with results to show for it.

-There are certain exercises that can help place emphasis on the outer quads and will develop muscle that will result in a striking quad sweep, a common sight among the top 10 bodybuilders of all time.
+There are certain exercises that can help place emphasis on the outer quads and will develop muscle that will result in a striking quad curvature, a common sight among the top 10 bodybuilders of all time.

 The quad muscle is composed of four muscles, namely the vastus medialis, vastus intermedius ,rectus femoris and the vastus lateralis with the outer thigh and/or quad being the lateral component of the muscle group and made of both the vastus lateralis and covered by the iliotibial tract (ITB) which is commonly referred to as the IT band.

-Vastus lateralis (outer thigh) originates from the upper part of the femur bone (the upper bone of the leg) and terminates at the quadriceps femoris tendon inserting into the upper part of the patella (kneecap) and its primary function is to extend the knee, and stabilize the thighs and knee cap during everyday movements, such as running and walking.1
+Vastus lateralis (outer thigh) originates from the upper part of the femur bone (the upper bone of the leg) and terminates at the quadriceps femoris tendon inserting into the upper part of the patella (kneecap) and its primary function is to extend the knee, and stabilize the thighs and knee cap during everyday movements, such as running and walking.2

-The outer quad sweep is a result of having a well-defined outer quad which makes the leg fuller, bigger and muscular due to the lateral (side) aspect of the quads.
+The outer quad curve is a result of having a well-defined outer quad which makes the leg fuller, bigger and muscular due to the lateral (side) aspect of the quads.
 This results in the quads forming a bow shape from the hips down to the knees and is a desired trait among bodybuilders helping to give their legs a chiseled appearance.

 A comparison between the vastus lateralis vs vastus medialis (VMO), shows that the vastus lateralis differs from the vastus medialis (VMO) in that it is located in the inner part of the quad running along the inner part of the thigh and is a tear dropped muscle.